aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/046_update_app_project.md

 In this Lab you will update the background color of the application and track the progress of the automation through both repositories and both environments.

+{{< admonition type=abstract title="Target Outcomes" open=true >}}

+Observe an end-to-end application change:

+1. Update the background color of the application

+2. Track the progress of the automation through the Application Build project and

+3. Through both environments of the Environment Deployment project using the background page color.

+   {{< /admonition >}}

 1. Open 'yourpersonalgroup/hello-world’

 2. In the left navigation, *Click* **Repository => Files**